-The total pension liability at the measurement date of March 31, 2016 was determined by using an actuarial valuation as of April 1, 2015, with update procedures used to roll forward the total pension liability to March 31, 2016.
-Actuarial methods and assumptions for the System for the net pension liability measured at March 31, 2016 were:
+The total pension liability at the measurement date of March 31, 2017 was determined by using an actuarial valuation as of April 1, 2016, with update procedures used to roll forward the total pension liability to March 31, 2017.
+The total pension liability for the March 31, 2016 measurement date was determined by using an actuarial valuation as of April 1, 2015, with update procedures used to roll forward the total pension liability to March 31, 2016.
+Actuarial methods and assumptions used in the actuarial valuations were as follows:

 Actuarial cost method Entry age normal

 Inflation 2.5%

 Salary scale 3.8%, indexed by service

-Investment rate of return, including inflation 7.0% compounded annually, net of investment expenses study for period April 1, 2010 through
+Investment rate of return, including inflation 7.0% compounded annually, net of investment expenses

+Cost of living adjustments 1.3% annually

+Decrements Developed from the Plan's 2015 experience study for period April 1, 2010 through March 31, 2015

+Mortality improvement Society of Actuaries Scale MP-2014